JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 * [Use the Jetpack Compose compiler](#use-a-jetpack-compose-compiler)
 * [Use a compiler version for a different version of Kotlin](#use-a-compiler-for-a-different-version-of-kotlin)

-> With these approaches, stability isn’t guaranteed, and you should use them at your own risk.
+> With these approaches, stability isn’t guaranteed, so use them at your own risk.
 Even if
 > compilation is successful, there can be hidden runtime errors.
 We don’t recommend
 > upgrading to the latest version of Kotlin in production until it is officially supported by
 > Compose Multiplatform.